opendatateam/udata/CONTRIBUTING.md

 **Hello fellow developer/hacker/citizen/peer!**

-The uData project welcomes, and depends, on contributions from developers and users in the open source community.
+The udata project welcomes, and depends, on contributions from developers and users in the open source community.
 Contributions can be made in a number of ways, a few examples are:

 * Code patches via pull requests
 * Documentation improvements